Jason Vosler Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The Rays' 2.88 team ERA ranks second among all MLB pitching staffs.
+- The Rays' 2.72 team ERA ranks second across all MLB pitching staffs.

-- Rays pitchers combine to allow eight home runs (0.5 per game), the fewest in baseball.
+- Rays pitchers combine to give up the fewest home runs in baseball (eight total, 0.4 per game).

-- Bradley starts for the first time this season for the Rays.
+- Rasmussen makes the start for the Rays, his fourth of the season.
+He is 2-1 with a 2.60 ERA and 19 strikeouts in 17 1/3 innings pitched.

-- The 22-year-old right-hander makes his season debut and pitches for the first time in more than a year.
+- The righty's most recent appearance came on Friday against the Toronto Blue Jays, when he went 4 1/3 innings, surrendering five earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.